Azure/azure-quickstart-templates/rds-deployment-HA/REAME.md

 <ul><li>a number of RD Gateway/RD Web Access vm (number defined by 'numberOfWebGwInstances' parameter)</li></ul>

-The template will join all vms to the domain and configure RDS roles in the deployment.
+The template will join all new vms to the domain.
+Deploy RDS roles in the deployment.
+Join new VM's to the exisitng web and Gateway farm of basic RDS deplyment.
+Post configurations for web/Gateway VM's such as defining the Machine keys for IIS modules.